Preventing Diabetic Foot Ulcers: A Comprehensive Guide

 • Don’t use panty girdles that are tight around your legs

-• Do not walk barefoot indoors or outdoors
+• Always wear shoes.
+Do not walk barefoot indoors or outdoors

 Avoid getting your feet too hot or too cold:

-• Don’t walk barefoot on hot sand or pavement in summer
+• Do not walk on hot sand or pavement

 • Put sunscreen on your feet when in the hot sun